mrtechtroid/python/README.md

 4. You can recomend us extra features and we will try to bring in the upcoming releases.
 5. You can help us adding new features to this repository and becoming a contributor....
 For that you can contact us using our website.
 6. By using this App/files you agree that you will not use this app/file for any malicious purposes and use this Legally.
 Please refrain from using these content for any malicious use.
 We do not claim responsibility or involvement for any trouble you may get into by using these files....
 7. Simple Temperature Calculator: A Very Interactive And Simple temperature Calculator.
-Co-developed by [AmithS01](https://github.com/AmithS01)
+Co-developed by [AmithS01](https://github.com/AmithS01) and Mrtechtroid